cinemagoer/cinemagoer/docs/usage/data-interface.rst

 as the key.

 The key is almost always lowercase; underscores and dashes are replaced with spaces.
-Some keys aren't taken from the HTML page, but are defined within the respective class.
+Some keys are computed by Cinemagoer and are not direct fields from the datasets.

 Information sets